openaicellular/oaic/docs/source/ssxapp.rst

 .. note::

-    If you already started the network using ZMQ, you can head to the :ref:`Running The xApp` section
+    If you already started the network using ZMQ, you can head to the :ref:`Deploying` section

 For better performance of USRPs, we use the CDA-2990 Octoclock as an external clock reference source for the B210s.
 To ensure that the B210s recognize the source, we have to add an extra argument "clock=external" on the eNodeB and UE commands.